dsc-courses/dsc40a-2021-fa/syllabus.md

 **If you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out.**

 In addition to providing you with slip days, we will drop your lowest homework, groupwork, and survey.
 This gives you some additional flexibility for unforeseen circumstances.
-Specifically, There will be 7 homework assignments; your homework grade will be the average of your highest 6 homework scores (meaning that 1 is dropped).
-The same scheme applies to groupwork worksheets.
-There will be one survey accompanying each homework plus a final feedback survey for a total of 8; similarly, we will drop your lowest survey score.

 Students on the waitlist or who join the class late are expected to keep up with the work and submit assignments by the deadlines.